David Pegler

 David Norman Pegler (born 2 November 1938) is a British mycologist who spent his entire professional career at Kew Gardens, where he became Head of Mycology and assistant keeper of the herbarium.
 A leading authority on tropical agarics, he described 11 new genera and over 180 species of fungi during expeditions to regions including East Africa, the Caribbean, and South America.
-He authored more than 200 scholarly articles and 35 books on fungal systematicswhilst also producing popular field guides, and received the Distinguished Mycologist Award from the Mycological Society of America upon his retirement in 1998.
+He authored more than 200 scholarly articles and 35 books on fungal systematics whilst also producing popular field guides, and received the Distinguished Mycologist Award from the Mycological Society of America upon his retirement in 1998.
 His contributions to mycology have been honoured with several species named after him and with two fungal genera, Pegleromyces and Peglerochaete.

 Early life and education

 Pegler developed an interest in natural history during his childhood, joining natural history societies and bird-watching groups.
 This led to his fascination with fungi, which eventually shaped his academic career.
 He entered Wye College, University of London in 1957 to study agriculture but later transferred to Chelsea College to pursue biology.
 In 1960, he completed his first degree and began his mycological career at Kew, where he studied under mycologist R.W.G.
 Dennis.
 Pegler remained at Kew throughout his professional life, advancing to become Head of Mycology and assistant keeper of the herbarium by the time of his retirement.